Skip to content

 Would that be the case if he wasn’t making more than $50 mil?

 Look, sometimes the best personnel czars make mistakes.
-Dombrowski is among the best in Major League baseball.
-So is Roseman.
-Another championship for each and they’ll both have slam-dunk Hall of Fame credentials; Dombrowski might already be there.
+Dombrowski is among the best in Major League Baseball.
+Roseman is among the NFL’s best.
+Another championship for each, and they’ll both have slam-dunk Hall of Fame credentials; Dombrowski might already be there.

 But they’ve each got a player on their team costing them their best chance to win.
 One has to be used properly.
 The other just can’t be used.